clsti/MCLR/src/exercise_03/README.md

 Unfortunately, we encountered some unexpected issues:
 The robot's support foot is rotating after setting the foot contacts.
 This can lead to instabilities and the robot might crash.
 Even after removing all rotations and assuming constant rotation as described in the tutorial sheet, the problem still persists.
 Since simulation contacts can be quite noisy, as mentioned in the lecture, the robot's ability to walk, and due to time constraints and the Tutorial deadline, we were unable to investigate this issue further.
-In the case that the robot is not walking properly, we have included a video and all plots for reference in the folder '''src/exercise_03/T7_images'''.
+In the case that the robot is not walking properly, we have included all plots for reference in the folder '''src/exercise_03/T7_images''' and a video can be downloaded **[here](https://drive.google.com/file/d/1IYeqdGA5HKBMAuuAujF5le2SpxzexWAz/view?usp=sharing)**.
 We hope this is acceptable and would be very interested in any further insights or explanations regarding this issue.